 The Post Parade

-And it's over in less
+And it's over in less than 18 seconds

 To tell the truth, I was always immersed in people watching and had to ask Audrey and Hedy to refresh me on the details of the horses for this story.
 Audrey reminded me Dad qualified for his first All American in 1981 with Arrows Request.
 Ironically, the horse that won that year, Special Effort, was a colt Dad discovered and purchased for $25,000.
 In typical McMullen fashion (we always had the shorts) Dad sold the colt who went on to become the only Triple Crown winner in Quarter Horse racing history and was eventually syndicated for $15 million.